Celtic Frost

-Celtic Frost (/ˈkɛltɪk frɒst/) was a Swiss heavy metal band from Zürich.
-They are remembered for their strong influence on the development of extreme metal and avant-garde metal.
+Celtic Frost (/ˈkɛltɪk frɒst/) was a Swiss extreme metal band from Zürich.
+Their early work influenced extreme metal, especially death, black and doom metal.
+They are noted for their avant-garde approach.

-Guitarist and vocalist Thomas Gabriel Fischer and bassist Martin Eric Ain formed Celtic Frost in June 1984 after disbanding their previous band, Hellhammer.
-Celtic Frost's debut record, Morbid Tales, was released that year.
-It was followed by To Mega Therion (1985) and the more experimental Into the Pandemonium (1987).
+Guitarist and vocalist Thomas Gabriel Fischer and bassist Martin Eric Ain formed Celtic Frost in June 1984, after disbanding their previous band, Hellhammer.
+Celtic Frost's debut record, Morbid Tales, was released later that year.
+It was followed by the albums To Mega Therion (1985) and the experimental Into the Pandemonium (1987).
 All three records were influential.